Current West End Highlights

 Her Majesty's Theatre is a beautiful theatre (owned by the Lord as well by the way) and is beautifully ornate and a perfect setting for this musical.
 Sitting in the middle section of the stalls will be exciting, but the front of the dress cricle affords you a better view of all the action which takes place around the theatre.
 If you're driving you may be surprised to know that a good portion of the left hand side of The Haymarket is single yellow line parking (as at Oct 2008) so if you arrive around 6:30pm you can often park right outside.

-Please note: The term Her Majestys Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Her Majestys Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Her Majestys Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Her Majestys Theatre and/or Phantom of the Opera as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Her Majestys Theatre and/or Phantom of the Opera and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Her Majestys Theatre and/or Phantom of the Opera and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.